 - Inclusive leadership at all levels.

 Good practice on equalities is seen as the mark of a well-led organisation.
 Hull CCG understands how important leadership is to promoting equality throughout the organisation and in all its activities and functions.
-Both the executive and lay member lead have endorsed the EDS, providing strong direction and leadership in implementation of EDS2.
+Both the executive and lay member lead have endorsed the EDS, providing strong direction and leadership in the implementation of EDS2.
 In addition, a Board development session was held to discuss the equalities and the EDS and to review Goal 4 relating to inclusive leadership.

 Engagement with local interest groups and CCG staff

 Hull CCG has taken a comprehensive approach to gathering evidence for the EDS, reviewing how we commission services against EDS outcomes.
-An evidence-gathering workshop was help with senior commissioning managers to get a collect and discuss the available evidence.
+An evidence-gathering workshop was held with senior commissioning managers to get a collect and discuss the available evidence.
 This included previous engagement that related to access and experience (e.g. through the People’s Panel).